lithos13/FalckCase/README.md

 It means the automation does not need transactions, and it is not necessary to use the ReFramework template.

-Using a new blank process with a sequence activity, we can build the automation for this case.
+By using a new blank process with a sequence activity, we can build the automation for this case.

 ![image](https://github.com/lithos13/FalckCase/assets/68198144/b2a8a147-8a51-46ce-bd88-9e4ce0fde7d6)